jdeane01/AccountingLedger/README.md

 ![img_1.png](img_1.png) Screen two
 ![img_2.png](img_2.png) Screen three

+Features multiple screens each with additional options to select from.

+Transactions.csv file stream

+Loops

 An Interesting code in this project is the screen options loops exampled in image. ![img_3.png](img_3.png)

+One challenge I ran into is setting up my transactions.csv.
+I was reluctant to ask for help with the project as I wanted to test my abilities.

 I originally started the project and realized early that I needed to restart.
 After restarting my project I focused on a skeleton based approach.
 Commenting out and planning what I want to do and then filling in as I went along.
 The delay limited my progress but overall the project was a great learning experience.